Try our example SDK code.

 .builder()

 // The version of a new Customer is 1.
-This value is incremented every time an update action is applied to the Customer.
+This value increments every time the API applies an update action to the Customer.
 If the specified version does not match the current version, the request returns an error.

 .version(1l)